-Results of the study indicate that the use of Facebook, WhatsApp and Instagram in the marketing of agricultural products has a significant influence on the reduction of the cost of marketing agricultural products.
+Results of the study indicate that the use of social media channels (Facebook, WhatsApp and Instagram) in the marketing of agricultural products has a positive influence on the reduction of the cost of marketing agricultural products.
 However, while the use of WhatsApp and Instagram were found to be significant predictors of reduction in the cost of marketing agricultural products, the use of Facebook was not found to be significant.
 The implication of the significance of social media channels (WhatsApp and Instagram) in the reduction of the cost of marketing agricultural products is that the use of social media channels in the marketing of agricultural products enhances efficiency in the marketing of agricultural products.
-The results are consistent with the findings of Balkrishna & Deshmukh (2017); Mwangi & Wagoki (2016); Ogunniyi & Ojebuyi (2012); White et al., (2014); as well as Vassiliadou et al., (2011).
-Results of the study further indicate that the use of social media channels (Facebook, WhatsApp and Instagram) in the marketing of agricultural products has a significant influence on the enhancement of the turnover of farmers.
-However, just like in the previous model, the use of Facebook did not demonstrate a significant predictive power on sales turnover.
-Thus, only the use of WhatsApp and Instagram have strong predictive powers on sales turnover.
-The results are consistent
+The results are consistent with the findings of Balkrishna & Deshmukh (2017); Mwangi & Wagoki (2016); Ogunniyi & Ojebuyi (2012); White et al., (2014); as well as Vassiliadou et al. (2011).

+Table 6.
+Usage of social media and turnover of agricultural products.